anegg0/doc.palm.readthedocs/docs/index.md

 ---
-description: Palm documentation home page
+description: palm network documentation home page
 ---

-# Palm
+# The Palm network

-## What's Palm?
+## What's the Palm network?

 The Palm network is an Ethereum sidechain dedicated to selling, purchasing, and trading NFTs that are associated with real-world and digital assets.